abhilashKotagiri/Dice/README.md

 # Dice
-A Silly Roll the Dice game written in Shell Script
+A Silly "Roll the Dice" game written in Shell Script